 Organisations now have an opportunity to transform the way they work for the better however smarter workspaces are already a reality for many organisations.
 These organisations aimed to create efficient workspaces centred around people but facilitated by technology.
 In this eBook we look at how organisations can enable employees to create a smart workspace at home.

 Potential security gaps have been multiplied by the number of employees working from the home.
-Remote workers can be an unforeseen and uncontrolled vulnerability, especially when a very high percentage of the workplace involved.
+Remote workers can be an unforeseen and uncontrolled vulnerability.

 There are many task management platforms, as well as methods to organise tasks in order to meet deadlines.
-In any case, organising a production and delivery schedule, as well as encouraging proper time management, is the best way to maintain efficiency levels.
+In any case, organising a production and delivery schedule, as well as encouraging proper time management, is a challenge for many.

 Excesses and defects